 Since then, the renowned chef has grown his business to include Harry's Bar and HB Harry's Bakery in the nearby Zona G dining district.
+Harry Sasson has previously featured on the 50 Best list of restaurants in Latin America.

 Stepping inside his flagship restaurant, I momentarily passed through the building's dark interior before re-emerging in a modernist glass and steel atrium.

-A four-sided bar was directly in front of me; however, my attention was focused on the white steel beams crisscrossing the patio.
+A four-sided bar was directly in front of me; however, I was focused on the white steel beams crisscrossing the patio.
 I loved the aesthetic.
+Outside the glass, ivy-covered walls created the sense of being surrounded by nature's softness.

 The Menu

-The international cuisine includes pizza, pasta, paella, and popular dishes from Harry's Bar, including chorizo, nachos with crab meat, fried calamari, and a burger.
+The international cuisine features pizza, pasta, and paella, as well as popular dishes from Harry's Bar, including chorizo, nachos with crab meat, fried calamari, and a burger.
+In Colombia, I wholeheartedly recommend sticking with the foods Colombians know best.

 Arepas are a staple of Colombian food, with recipes and preparations varying by region.
+I began my three-course lunch with Cartagena-style cornmeal arepas stuffed with egg and blood sausage.

 I'm generally not a fan of blood sausage, known locally as morcilla.
 However, I could appreciate it more as a filling with eggs than on its own.